kayrus/elk-kubernetes/README.md

 ## Rolling upgrade

-[`run.sh`](docker/elasticsearch/run.sh) script inside Elasticsearch image contain shutdown handler which waits until the node move out all its data to another cluster nodes.
+[`run.sh`](docker/elasticsearch/run.sh) script inside Elasticsearch image contains shutdown handler which waits until the node move out all its data to another cluster nodes.
 And only when there is no data - pod shuts down. [`es-data-master.yaml.tmpl`](es-data-master.yaml.tmpl) template contains a `terminationGracePeriodSeconds: 31557600` option which prevents premature pod kill.

 # Ingress example